 From a biocentric point of view, time is the inner process that animates consciousness and experience.
 The existence of clocks, which ostensibly measure "time," doesn't in any way prove time itself exists.

 New experiments confirm this concept.
 In 2002, scientists carried out an amazing experiment, which showed that pairs of particles knew in advance what its twin would do in the future.
 Somehow, the particles knew what the researcher would do before it happened, as if there were no space or time between them.
 More recently (Science 2007), scientists shot particles into an apparatus, and showed they could retroactively change something that had already happened.
 The particles had to decide what to do when they passed a fork in the apparatus.
-Later on the experimenter could flip a switch.
+Later on, the experimenter could flip a switch.
 It turns out what the observer decided at that point, determined what the particle did at the fork in the past.
-The knowledge in observer's mind is the only thing that determines how they behave.
+The knowledge in the observer's mind is the only thing that determines how they behave.

 What does all this mean?
 Does it make a difference in our daily life or how we see the world?
 This will become clearer as we collectively come to understand its implications, yet visual descriptions of a world without time and space have been steadily brought to us by popular culture.
 We've been digesting a world that's categorically different than the one we've been living in, albeit we generally accept these alternative universes of Star Trek, The Matrix, and such, as fiction.
 Yet most of us simultaneously intuit a morsel of truth in this popular culture genre.